Top 10 Herbal Remedies for Menopause

 4. Chasteberry (also known as monk’s pepper, Indian spice, sage tree hemp, and tree wild pepper)

 This may inhibit prolactin, a natural hormone that acts on the breast.
-It is touted for breast and premenstrual syndrome.
+It is touted for breast pain and premenstrual syndrome.
 There are very few studies in menopausal women.
 A study of women with premenstrual syndrome found they reported improvements in mood, anger, headache, breast fullness, but not bloating and other symptoms.

 5. Evening primrose